 Community Future Direction Theme Key Challenges & Opportunities: Business & Industry Specialised diversity of the economy - Value adding, diversification, innovation and employment.
 A resilient economy with global brand recognition and growing exports.
-Strong communities Enduring community capital - Growing, proud, self-reliant communities that are and social capital inclusive and engaged with volunteers and shared facilities.
+Strong communities and social capital Enduring community capital - Growing, proud, self-reliant communities that are inclusive and engaged with volunteers and shared facilities.
 Access and infrastructure Local, regional and global transport and infrastructure access - Safe and efficient access alternatives, growing freight capacity, renewable energy, water management and contemporary communications.
 Community infrastructure that supports economic development.
-Natural resource management Managing abundant, natural and productive resources - Natural resource management is valued and development is environmentally sustainable.
+Natural resource management Managing abundant, natural and productive resources - Natural resour management is valued and development is environmentally sustainable.
 The environment is clean and healthy with unspoilt beauty and biodiversity.
 Health and Wellbeing Maintaining good health and wellbeing - Healthy communities, people taking responsibility for their wellness, convenient access to medical services and facilities.
 Education Lifelong learning and education - Education and lifelong learning is valued and there is access to vocational training and tertiary education.
 Education retention rates have increased.
-Place making and liveability Liveable places for all ages - Liveable attractive townships, relaxed lifestyles and community pride attract people to Murchison.
-Communities have history and character that drive their place-making strategies.
-Sport and recreation is widely supported especially by young people.
-Multi-purpose recreational and cultural facilities are well utilised.
+Place making and liveability Liveable places for all ages - Liveable attractive townships, relaxed lift community pride attract people to Murchison.
+Communities have to character that drive their place-making strategies.
+Sport and recreation supported especially by young people.
+Multi-purpose recreational a facilities are well utilised.